RedStarAtlas/eJPT-Notes/README.md

 # eJPT/Pen-Testing Notes
 These are my personal notes and commands to use for the eJPT and general pen-testing.

+Any links you see refer to the section it resides in.

 ## Ping Sweeps